 2. If it’s an issue with the Windows Firewall on the PC, you will need to change the settings on the firewall to allow DoodleMaths through.
 For Windows 8 and 10, you’ll need to go to Control Panel > System and Security > Windows Firewall > Allow an app or feature through Windows Firewall > Select “DoodleMaths”

 Since all school networks are configured differently, it’s very difficult for us to support firewall issues without visiting your school.
-We are keen to help though, so if you have any specific questions that haven’t been answered here, please feel free to contact us using the form below.
+We are keen to help though, so if you have any specific questions that haven’t been answered here, please feel free to contact us here.

 DoodleMaths Age is a way of measuring your child’s overall level of understanding.
 If a child has a DoodleMaths Age of 7.5, they will be working at the level of an average 7-and-a-half year old.

 We calculate this by looking at the point your child is in their work program in terms of the questions they are currently being asked.
 We then compare this to the average age of other children in our system who are at a similar point in their program.